kailasaneesh/VLSI-Design-Internship-SMEClabs/3-Sequential-Circuits/Counter/README.md

-# 4-bit Binary Counter using VHDL
+# 4-Bit Binary Counter using VHDL

-This repository contains the VHDL implementation of a **4-bit Binary Counter**.
+This repository contains the VHDL implementation of a **4-Bit Binary Counter**.
 The design was written in **VHDL** and functionally verified using **ModelSim**.

-A **4-bit Binary Counter** is a sequential logic circuit that increments its output on each rising edge of the clock.
-It counts from `0000` to `1111` before returning to `0000` and includes a reset input.
+A **4-Bit Binary Counter** is a sequential logic circuit that increments its binary output by one on every rising edge of the clock.
+It counts through the binary sequence **0000 → 0001 → 0010 → ... → 1111** before automatically returning to **0000** and repeating the cycle.
+The design also includes a reset input that clears the counter and sets the output back to zero.

-## Counting Sequence

-`0000 → 0001 → 0010 → ... → 1111 → 0000`

 ## Software Used